 Empire East Land Holdings, Inc.: Notice of Annual Meeting of Stockholders

-MANILA, Philippines — NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Empire East Land Holdings, Inc. (the “Company”) will be held on June 8, 2021 at 9 a.m., to be conducted virtually, through the link http://empire east.com/asm2021 that can be accessed through the Company’s website, with the following agenda:
+MANILA, Philippines — We are notifying you of the upcoming Annual Meeting of Stockholders of Empire East Land Holdings, Inc. (the “Company”), which will be held on June 8, 2021 at 9 a.m. virtually, through the link http://empire east.com/asm2021

 - Call to Order